-Only one law was included in the Reform Index’s 188th issue (September 12 to September 25): on ensuring conditions for the restoration and development of electronic communication networks.
+In issue 195 (issue 188 before the audit) of the Reform Index, only one law has been included for the period from September 12 to September 25, concerning the provision of conditions for the restoration and development of electronic communication networks.
 Overall, the Reform Index in this issue decreased to +0.3 points, with values ranging from -5.0 to +5.0.
 In the previous round, the Index was +1.1 points.

 The Index’s lower value is accounted for by the fact that the only reform law in this period brought positive points to only one area out of six (with the others remaining at zero).
 Therefore their average score could not stray too far from the zero value.
 Experts believe important reform decisions could have been adopted in other areas, too.